1981 Edmonton municipal plebiscite: Ward System

-Before 1971, there were no wards and Alderman were elected at large.
-For example, if there were 40 candidates for City Council, all 40 names would appear on the ballot and the 12 receiving the largest number of votes were elected.
-In 1971, four wards with three Aldermen each were set up.
-Voters in each ward voted only for the candidates competing for the positions in that ward.
-In 1980, the number of wards was increased to six, with two Alderman each.
+Before 1971, no wards divided the city electorate.
+City councillors were elected at large using plurality block voting, except for a period in the 1920s when single transferable voting was used.
+At-large districting means that if there were 32 candidates for seats on city council (other than mayor), all 38 names appeared on the ballot and use of block voting meant the 12 receiving the largest number of votes were elected, whether that amount was a majority of votes cast or not.
+In 1971, four wards with three city councillors each were set up.
+Voters in each ward voted only for one, two or three of the candidates among those competing for the positions in that ward.
+In 1980, the number of wards was increased to six, with two city councillors each.